 You can’t afford to lose one more nurse to burnout.

-There is a crisis in Nursing.
-You know the statistics as well as we do: 20% turnover rates, 32% of new hires don’t make it to their first year anniversary, and 76% of healthcare providers report exhaustion and burnout.
+There is a Nursing Burnout crisis.
+You know the statistics as well as we do: 20% turnover rates, 32% of new hires don’t make it to their first year anniversary, and 76% of healthcare providers report exhaustion.

-The whole key to preventing burnout is resiliency.
+The whole key to preventing nurse burnout is resiliency.

 Maureen Swick, PhD, MSN,RN, NEA-BC